Aquarius AMM: Token Address Migration Limitations and Mitigation Strategy

 4.1 Stay Informed About Token Migrations

-4.2 Act Promptly During Token Migrations
+4.2 Act Quickly During Token Migrations

-4.3 Plan for Migration Risks
+4.3 Assess Migration Risks Before Providing Liquidity

 Last updated